Login

 • Hydraulic disc brakes

-The largest of Woom&#;s kids' bikes, the Off 6 is an off-road build for riders from 140cm to 165cm (approximately 10 years and over).
-This model features a rigid carbon fibre fork, or you can opt for the Woom Off Air 6 to add 90mm of air suspension up-front.
+The largest option available from Woom, the Off 6, caters to riders from 140cm to 165cm (approximately 10 years and over).
+This model features a rigid carbon fiber fork but can also be opted with the Woom Off Air 6 which includes 90mm of air suspension up front.

-Both options are built around a high-quality aluminium alloy frame with 26in wheels, and are kitted out with nine gears and hydraulic disc brakes.
+Both options incorporate a high-quality aluminum alloy frame with 26in wheels, featuring nine gears and hydraulic disc brakes.

 Transition Ripcord